gvwilson/sensibleadventures/maddy-roo/outline.md

     -   Dockety has attached it to its chassis---though it would be more accurate to say it had attached itself to the windmill
 -   Dockety grabs them and flies into the air as the ceiling splits and opens
     -   Centuries of muck and dirt spill into the hangar
-    -   Patience: "That is not authorized!"
+    -   Patient: "That is not authorized!"
     -   Maddy looks back and sees the ecstatic cleaning bot already starting to sweep up

 ## Chapter 13: Crash Landing